NikkisStickies/EcommerceWebsite/User Characteristics.md

 ## User Characteristics
-- Language: The website is likely to attract a diverse range of users from different locations.
+- Language: The website is likely to attract a big range of users from different locations.
-The website should be designed to be inclusive of all users and take into account different language preferences.
+The website should be designed to be inclusive of all users and take into account different languages.

 - Educational level: The website should be designed to accommodate users with varying levels of education.
 The language used should be clear and easy to understand, and any technical terms should be explained.